 We are as concerned about our hygienic standards & sterilization procedures as you are and ensure that yours is a safe and stringently clean dental visit.
 It is our goal always to exceed the Alberta Dental Association and Canadian Dental Association safety and sterilization guidelines with hospital-grade sterilization equipment.

-Besides our hospital grade sterilization process, Dr. Bryce McDougall, Dr. Colin Wiebe, Dr. Angela Demeter, and their team wear gloves, masks and protective eyewear as a protective barrier.
+Besides our hospital grade sterilization process, Dr. Angela Demeter, Dr. Colin Wiebe, Dr. Bryce McDougall and Dr. Ben Thomas and their team wear gloves, masks and protective eyewear as a protective barrier.
 Anything that goes into the patient’s mouth is either used only once and then disposed of, or it is then sterilized in our state-of-the-art sterilization lab.

 Sterilization Processes We Use: